patternfly/patternfly-elements/elements/pfe-sass/README.md

 ## Broadcast variables

-1. Only define CSS color <span style="text-decoration:underline;">property</span> ( `color` ) once per element
+1. Try to map CSS __properties__ such as `color` only once.
+If updates to that property are needed, those should be done by updating the local variable.
-2. Set the value equal to local variable:  `color: var(--pfe-local--Color);`
+2. Set the value equal to local variable:  `color: var(--pfe-local--Color);`.
+Note that no fallback is defined at this level as that is done when the local variable is declared.
-3. In the pfe-component, do not set <span style="text-decoration:underline;">value</span> of the broadcasted variables; instead, set local variables to look for the value of a broadcasted variable, followed by a fallback color.
+3. In the pfe-component, do not set	__value	__ of the broadcasted variables unless the component is influencing the background color; instead, set local variables to look for the value of a broadcasted variable, followed by a fallback color.
+This provides a hook for containers to influence the color of the typography in the component so that it remains readable.
     * `--pfe-local--Color: var(--pfe-broadcasted--color--text, #444);`
-    * Unless a component sets it's own background color, it should never set the value of broadcasted vars; otherwise, container components won't be able to pass them that information.
+    * If a component sets it's own background color, it can and should update the value of the broadcasted variables.
-4. Reset local variable values as needed for color attribute overrides.
+4. Reset local variable values as needed for attribute overrides.

 ### CSS Example